The University of Michigan Law School, J.D.

 Cruz‐Nunez v.
 Kimco Corp., 2008 WL 5142398, No. 08 C 3841 (N.D.
 Ill.
 Dec.
 5, 2008)

 Jones Day v.
 Blockshopper, LLC, 2008 WL 4925644, No. 08 CV 4572 (N.D.
 Ill.
 Nov.
 13, 2008)(novel trademark and Internet issues received media coverage)

-In 2017-2010 and 2007, Martin was selected to the list of Illinois Super Lawyers.
+In 2007 and from 2010 to the present, Martin was selected to the list of Illinois Super Lawyers.
 His selection was published in Chicago Magazine.
 Super Lawyers selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with third party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Only five percent of lawyers in Illinois are selected for inclusion to the Illinois Super Lawyers list, and are made on an annual, state-by-state basis.

 Since 2005, Martin has repeatedly been named a Leading Lawyer in commercial and banking litigation by The Law Bulletin Publishing Company.
 Only lawyers who are most often recommended by their peers in the statewide surveys are included in Leading Lawyers Magazine.